Quansight-Labs/conda-metadata-app/docs/configuration.md

 The file path search is reachable from the left sidebar.

-It sends a filepath you enter to an API provided by Quansight, which contain a file matching the filepath.
+It sends a filepath you enter to an API provided by Quansight, to find conda packages containing a file matching the filepath.
 This feature is useful for finding conda packages that contain a specific file.

 ```toml